-Note that~$\evcost(\beta)$ also depends on~$K$.
-We expect that the algorithm returns only one answer for the rational representation of~$\isog$ at~$P$; if the algorithm outputs several answers, we could implements tests for correctness, but they might be more expensive than the isogeny algorithm itself.

-\begin{proof} We use \cref{algo:hilb-curve-2} to construct the curve equations~$\Crv,\Crv'$.
-By \cref{rem:trivialization}, we obtain potentially Hilbert-normalized curves, and each of them is defined over an extension of~$k$ of degree at most~$4$.
-This requires~$O_K(1)$ elementary operations and~$O(1)$ square roots in~$k$.
-We may assume that~$\Crv,\Crv'$ are Hilbert-normalized for some choice of real multiplication embeddings that are compatible via~$\isog$, which becomes either a $\beta$- or a $\conj{\beta}$-isogeny.

-Under our hypotheses, \cref{prop:tangent_hilbert} applies, so we recover two possible values for~$(d\isog)^2$ within $O(\evcost(\beta)) + O(1)$ operations in~$k$, and hence~$4$ possible values for~$d\isog$, using~$O(1)$ square roots.
-We can now make a change of variables to the (not necessarily Hilbert-normalized) curves output by Mestre's algorithm, so that each curve is defined over an extension of~$k$ of degree~$2$.
-The end of the algorithm is similar to the Siegel case: we take an extension of degree~$2$ to find the base point, then try to compute the rational representation for each value of~$d\isog$ using~$\Otilde(\Tr_{K/\Q}(\beta))$ operations in~$k$.
+\begin{proof} By \cref{cor:generic-hilbert}, the isogeny $\isog:A\to A'$ is generic, and defined over~$k$.
+Using \cref{algo:hilb-curve-2}, we obtain potentially Hilbert-normalized curves equations~$E'$ and~$F'$ defined over a common quadratic extension of~$k$; this costs $O_K(1)$ elementary operations and~$O(1)$ square roots in~$k$.
+We obtain four candidates for $\pm d\isog$.
+For each candidate, we now make a change of variables to~$E$ and the (not necessarily Hilbert-normalized) curve equation~$F$ output by Mestre's algorithm, so that both~$\Crv_E$ and~$\Crv_F$ are defined over~$k$, and twist~$\Crv_F$ so that~$d\isog$ is also defined over~$k$.
+We then have $A' = \Jac(\Crv_F)$, and we continue as in the Siegel case.
 For the correct value of~$d\isog$, rational reconstruction will succeed and output fractions of the correct degrees. \end{proof}

+\begin{rem} In the Hilbert case, we expect that the algorithm returns only one answer for the rational representation of~$\isog$ at~$P$, as the incorrect candidates for~$d\isog$ should lead to garbage in Step~\eqref{step:reconstruction} of the algorithm.
+Note that testing for correctness of the output might be more expensive than the isogeny algorithm itself. \end{rem}